Bucking Ergonomics | Hearth.com Forums Home

 How fast will the saw cut?

-This depend on the diameter of log, species of wood, how dry the wood is, how sharp the saw chain is, type and volume of bar oil, condition of the bar, and how well the log is held when sawing.
+This depends on the diameter of the log, species of wood, how dry the wood is, how sharp the saw chain is, type and volume of bar oil, condition of the bar, and how well the log is held when sawing.
 Click here to watch videos to get a comparison between models.

 Are you interested in learning more about pipe bucking machine?
 Contact us today to secure an expert consultation!